toorichfoyall/RSA-Roblox/readme.md

 ### Method 2.
 (Deletion)
 To delete the auto execute file, just go to your auto execute and delete the file.

+This is a simple AimAssist that works in any game.
+Undetected so far.
+Tips: 1. if you want ESp, Look into the lua files and Change the local espActive to true.